foundry-vtt-community/wiki.js/development/guides/from-load-to-render.md

 1. `_canRender`, which in DocumentSheetV2 checks against the user's `viewPermission`.
 2. `_configureRenderOptions`, which is used by ApplicationV2 to update the window and position properties and by HandlebarsApplicationMixin to decide what parts to show (by default all).
-3. `_prepareContext`, which is left blank by default but very important for developers (details below).
+3. `_prepareContext`, which will prepare tabs for applications with a single tab group, and in DocumentSheetV2 will assign commonly referenced properties like `document` and `editable`. (details below).
-4. `_preFirstRender`, which is used by HandlebarsApplicationMixin to load the additional templates necessary for rendering.
+4. `_preFirstRender`, which is blank in ApplicationV2 & DocumentSheetV2 but implemented by some core applications.
-5. `_preRender`, which is left blank by default.
+5. `_preRender`, which is used by HandlebarsApplicationMixin to load the additional templates necessary for rendering.
 6. `_renderFrame`, which is used by both ApplicationV2 and DocumentSheetV2 to initialize key application properties such as the close and UUID buttons.
 7. `_attachFrameListeners`, which is used by ApplicationV2 to attach listeners to the whole frame such as Form Submission handling.
 8. `_renderHTML`, which is implemented by HandlebarsApplicationMixin to generate the HTML of all the parts.
 This function calls `_preparePartContext` for additional support.